TheArkive/ahk-pi/README.md

 [Posted on AutoHotkey.com Forums](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=73056)

+This is a portable install manager and allows multiple versions of AutoHotkey to coexist simultaneously.
+This script is meant to work with the portable `.zip` archives of AutoHotkey, NOT the setup `.exe` versions.
+It is written in AHK v2.

+The main function of AHK Portable Installer is for the user to specify the `base version` of AHK to be used for the system to run scripts.
+This is done from the main window's list.

+If you use the `AHK Launcher` feature, then the first line of every script is searched for a `first-line version comment` to indicate which version to run.
+If there is no match, or there is no `first-line version comment`, then the selected `base version` is run instead.

+If you use the `Ahk2Exe Handler` feature, then the same type of dynamic version matching as the `AHK Launcher` is done, but determines which compiler to use.
+If there is no match, then the `base version` compiler is used.

+If you are upgrading your version of AHK Portable Installer, you should be able to save your `Settings.json` file and copy it to the latest version script directory.
+If you encounter problems, please post a comment in the forum post above, or open an issue on this repo.

 If you need a version of `Window Spy for AHK v2` go to [this thread](https://www.autohotkey.com/boards/viewtopic.php?f=83&t=72333) on AHK forums.

 If you want the latest version of `Ahk2Exe`, you can get it from the latest official AHK v1 zip, or from [here](https://github.com/AutoHotkey/Ahk2Exe).

-The latest versions of AutoHotkey_H v1 and v2 have and updated `Ahk2Exe.exe` included.
+The latest versions of AutoHotkey_H v1 and v2 have an updated `Ahk2Exe.exe` included as well.

-This is a (semi) portable install manager.
-This script is meant to work with the portable `.zip` archives of AutoHotkey, NOT the setup `.exe` versions.
-It is written in AHK v2.

-This script is now supported uncompiled, since McAffee has decided that some of the key exe files are supposedly viruses (a false positive of course).
+This script is now supported uncompiled, since McAffee has decided that some of the key (previously compiled) exe files are supposedly viruses (a false positive of course).
 Running this as a script should mitigate this issue.
-See `Basic Setup` for details.

 ## Features
-* Now featuring Fully Portable Mode.
+* Fully Portable Mode.
 See the `Fully Portable Mode` section below.\
-Middle-click on selected script files to run them (you can select multiple).\
+MButton: Run selected script files to run them (you can select multiple).\
-Shift + Middle-click to open in specified editor.\
+Shift + MButton: Open in specified text editor.\
+Ctrl + MButton: Open the compiler with the selected script pre-filled.\
-Many of the below features don't apply in Fully Portable Mode.
+A few of the below features don't apply in Fully Portable Mode.
 Read the Fully Portable Mode section for details.
-* Associate the .ahk extension with any version of AHK on double-click.
+* Associate the .ahk extension with any version of AHK on double-click.  (not in portable mode)
-* Selectively choose which context-menu items appear in the context menu.
+* Selectively choose which context-menu items appear in the context menu.  (not in portable mode)
-* Associate any text editor with "Edit Script" in context menu easily.
+* Associate any text editor with "Edit Script" in context menu easily.  (use SHIFT + MButton in portable mode)
 * Define as many versions of AHK as you want to run in parallel.
-* Automatically launch the appropriate compiler from "Compile Script" context menu.
 * Checks for updates when prompted, or does so automatically if enabled.
 * Displays the latest versions of AHK v1 and v2 (with internet connection of course).
 * Displays currently active version of AHK.
 * Provides links to AHK v1 and v2 download pages / version archives.
-* Allows you to invoke `WindowSpy.ahk` and `help file` for active AHK version from GUI.
+* Allows you to invoke `WindowSpy.ahk`, `help file`, and the `Ahk2Exe` compiler for the selected `base version`.
-* Easy access to edit templates for new AutoHotkey.ahk files from GUI.
+* Easy access to edit templates for new AutoHotkey.ahk files from GUI.  (only applies to non-portable mode)

 ## Basic Setup